 - All of your devices need to be connected together, and this means buying a range of cables.
 Expect to need things like HDMI, RCA, VGA, or digital audio.
 Many people end up forgetting about cables when budgeting, but they’re possibly the most important part.

 - Your speakers need to be wired together, and this is usually something you’ll have to do yourself.
-There are plenty of types of wires available, each having an affect on audio quality.
-It’s worth doing some research into the best type of wiring, because the good stuff doesn’t come cheap.
+There are plenty of types of wires available, each having an effect on audio quality.
+It’s worth doing some research into the best type of wiring because the good stuff doesn’t come cheap.